How to upgrade builders

 Find source images

-If neither that url provides the expected cloud image version (yet), there should exist at least a “compose” version in Koji compose directory listing, look for latest-Fedora-Cloud-<VERSION>/compose/Cloud/<ARCH>/images directory.
+If neither of those URLs above provide the expected cloud image for the desired Fedora version (yet), there should exist at least a “compose” version in Koji compose directory listing, look for the latest-Fedora-Cloud-<VERSION>/compose/Cloud/<ARCH>/images directory.

 Image preparation

-All the hypervisors in Copr build system are appropriately configured, so it doesn’t matter which of the hypervisors is chosen (only the architecture must match).
+All the hypervisors in the Fedora Copr build system are appropriately configured for this task, so it doesn’t matter which of the hypervisors is chosen (only the architecture must match).

 Our hypervisors have overcommitted RAM and disk space a lot (otherwise it wouldn’t be possible to start so many builders on each hypervisor in parallel).
-The good thing about that is that we can anytime temporarily spawn one or more VMs for the purpose of generating the builder image.
+The good thing is that we still can anytime temporarily spawn one or more VMs for the purpose of generating the next golden image.

 So let’s try to generate the image from the given official Fedora Cloud image on one of the x86_64 hypervisors: